 There is this omnipresent worry, an overpowering desire to do and help, and a general state of confusion and overwhelm—and it's wreaking havoc on our mental health.

-Mama, I want you to know that protecting your mental health is incredibly important right now, and it is okay to make that a priority.
+Mama, I want you to know that protecting your mental health with boundaries is incredibly important right now, and it is okay to make that a priority.